Get to know us

 Academic Expert

-Dr Mahmoud Ali Gomaa Afifi is a specialist in contemporary Islamic studies, Quranic interpretation, Islamic law, Islam in the UK, and Islamic feminism.
+Dr Mahmoud Ali Gomaa Afifi is a specialist in contemporary Islamic studies, Quranic interpretation, Islamic law, Islam in the UK and Islamic feminism.
 He received his PhD in Religious Studies from Lancaster University in 2023, with his thesis addressing how imams in the UK interpret Qur'ān 4:34 in connection with their practical treatment of wife abuse.
 He previously acted as postdoctoral researcher for Project dldl/ድልድል at SOAS University of London, and collaborated with Dr Romina Istratii on a research project that examined the feasibility of developing an interfaith approach toward domestic violence in Egypt and Ethiopia.
 Dr Afifi is currently a collaborator in the Institute’s programme DEVELOPING INTER-FAITH APPROACHES FOR CLERGY TRAINING ON DOMESTIC VIOLENCE.

 Dr Natalia Paszkiewicz